whoisexcel/user-management/README.md

-This is a User Management Application built with Nestjs, Postgress and Typescript.
+This is a User Management Application built with Nestjs, Postgress and Typescript...

 After the application is cloned, use command `npm install` to install dependencies.
 Create a `.env` file for connection to postgress database.
 The sample for the values required for database connection is shown in `.env.sample` file.